bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/specs/overview.md

 # Retro Alarm Clock

-This document outlines the different input and out components of the retro alarm clock and how they are synchronized with the time keeping subsystem.
+This document outlines the different input and output components of the retro alarm clock and how they are synchronized with the timekeeping system.

-The various component specifications are in separate documents that will be linked to as the components are introduced.

 ## Hardware Setup

-To assemble the clock, connected the alphanumeric display via I2C.
-Connect the minutes servo to GPIO 12 and the seconds hand to GPIO 27.
+To assemble the clock, connect the alphanumeric display via I2C.
+Connect the minutes servo to GPIO 12 and the seconds servo to GPIO 27.
 The console I/O is setup to run UART over USB.
-Once the peripherals are setup and the chip is flashed, the servros will rotate to the '0' position and will rotate clockwise ~90° from the starting position.
-Place the hands on the servo motors.
+Once the peripherals are setup and the chip is flashed, the servos will rotate to the '0' position and will rotate clockwise ~90° from the starting position.
+Place the hands on the servos.

 ## Software Overview